Fire classification

 Fire classification is a system of categorizing fires with regard to the type(s) of combustible material(s) involved, and the form(s) of suitable extinguishing agent(s).
-Classes are often assigned letter designations, which can differ somewhat between territories.
+Classes are often assigned letter designations, which can differ between territories that utilise different standards.
+Classes are typically applied in a residential, commercial or industrial context outside of unplanned and uncontrolled vegetation fires, which typically don't fall into this type of classification and often involve different methods of suppression.